kalliste/seL4-c89/C89-PROJECT.md

 - [ ] Teach the generated capDL wrapper sources to emit a benign definition when no kernel objects are present so the strict build no longer flags the empty translation unit under `-Wpedantic`.
+- [ ] Tidy the x86 boot initialisation so it satisfies strict C90:
+  - [ ] Rework the IRQ range checks in `init_irqs` to avoid always-true
+        unsigned comparisons.
+  - [ ] Compare the VBE mode fields against sentinel values using unsigned arithmetic and consume the unused VT-d parameters when that support is disabled.
+  - [ ] Hoist the boot-info bookkeeping locals, replace the designated initialiser used for `extra_bi_region`, and avoid declaration-after- statement warnings throughout `init_sys_state` and `init_cpu`.
 - Continue iterating on the remaining compilation blockers (assembly helpers, missing returns, etc.) surfaced by the latest build.